 The Outdoor Program (OP) accomplishes its mission by assisting people in outdoor pursuits while also managing risks so as to offer safe and rewarding recreational experiences.
-Furthermore, the OP provides quality rental equipment in the fields of hiking, backpacking, climbing, flat-water and whitewater kayaking, rafting, canoeing, fishing, cross country skiing, snow shoeing, and telemark skiing.
-Activities cater to novice, beginner, and intermediate skill levels.
-On campus the OP is active in organizing visiting speakers, slide shows, instructional seminars, classes, and films.
-The annual Teton Gravity Research ski film and the Banff Mountain Film Festival are examples of some of the presentations available.
+Furthermore, the OP provides quality rental equipment in the fields of hiking, backpacking, climbing, flat-water and whitewater kayaking, rafting, canoeing, cross country skiing, snow shoeing, telemark and alpine touring skiing.
+Activities cater to beginner and intermediate skill levels.
+On campus the OP organizes visiting speakers, instructional seminars, film showings, and other special events.
+The annual Banff Mountain Film Festival and Back country Film Festival are examples of some of the presentations available.
 The OP also oversees the Whitman climbing center and the first-year preorientation “Scrambles” wilderness trip program.
 Outdoor Program activities are open to anyone at any time.

 Another important function of the Outdoor Program is to teach outdoor skills, both elementary and advanced, in such areas as risk management, wilderness first aid, kayaking, climbing, skiing, canoeing, mountaineering, and outdoor leadership.
-The program is a resource for those interested in planning their own trips, exploring the outdoor surroundings of Walla Walla, purchasing equipment, or obtaining instruction.
-Magazines, books, videos, equipment catalogs, buyers’ guides, maps, literature on recreational programs, and outdoor jobs are on file at the program office.
+The program is a resource for those interested in planning their own trips, exploring the outdoors surrounding Walla Walla, purchasing equipment, or obtaining instruction.
+Magazines, books, maps, literature on recreational programs, and outdoor jobs are on file at the OP Rental Shop.

 The Outdoor Program is not a club.
 There are no dues; anyone, regardless of ability or skill level, may participate.
 Through the Outdoor Program, all students interested in noncompetitive, nonmotorized pursuits may share adventures.